Fall Planted Bulbs - Bluebells

 English bluebells grow from bulbs, usually in woodlands but they will also grow in your garden.
 Unlike their Spanish cousins, they like cool summers.
 Their flowers are shaped like bells and dark blue in color.
 The flowers grow in a single row along one side of the stem.
 The weight of the flowers causes the stem to curl downwards.
 English bluebell flowers are very fragrant.

 Spanish bluebells are native to the Iberian peninsula.
 They like more sun and tolerate dryness better than their English cousins.
 They were introduced to Great Britain in 1680 where they became an invasive species, both driving out the native English bluebells and hybridizing with them.
 Spanish bluebells are extremely disliked in Great Britain both because they hybridize with the beloved native bluebells and because they are nearly impossible to get rid of.
 The bulbs grow deep into the soil.
-Even if they are dug out and thrown away in a compost or garbage pile, they will take root in the new location.
+Even if they are dug out and thrown away in a compost or garbage pile, they will take root in that new location.

 Spanish bluebells grow from bulbs and like sunlight.
 They prefer a warmer environment than English bluebells.
 Their flowers are bell-shaped and a light gray blue in color.
 Thanks to plant breeders, there are cultivars in pink, blue and white.
 Spanish bluebell flowers grow all the way around the stem so the stem stays upright instead of curling downward like their English cousins.
 They are not fragrant.